jmkmoore/DungeonGenerator/README.md

 ### `./mvnw spring-boot:run`

 ---
+If Node is not installed, install Node before beginning the rest of the setup.

 To install any dependencies for the webpage, run npm install in the app directory

 ### `npm install`